B. Chandrakala

 Bhukhya Chandarakala Niru (born 27 September 1979), also known as B. Chandrakala, is an Indian Administrative Service (IAS) officer of 2008 batch in Uttar Pradesh.
 She is known for taking action against her subordinates, mostly due to her widely circulated videos in which she went on surprise inspections, pulling up civic officials over lack of quality in building material or poor sanitation.
+She also went viral for threatening sister and mother of a reporter with visit of unscrupulous elements to the house of the reporter and create unsafe atmosphere for the sister and mother.
+Overall she is famous for corruption and high handedness.

-B. Chandrakala has served as District Collector and District Magistrate (DM) of Hamirpur, Mathura, Bulandshahr, Bijnor and Meerut.
-Since March 2021 she is posted as Special Secretary in Lucknow.
+B. Chandrakala has served as district collector and district magistrate of Hamirpur, Mathura, Bulandshahr, Bijnor and Meerut.
+Since March 2021 she is posted as special secretary in Lucknow.

 Early life and education

-B Chandarakala was born on 27 September 1979 in Karimnagar, Telangana, India to parent B. Kishan, a retired senior-technician at Fertilizer Corporation of India, and his wife B. Lakshmi, an entrepreneur.
+B Chandarakala was born on 27 September 1979 in Karimnagar, Telangana, India to B. Kishan, a retired senior-technician at Fertilizer Corporation of India, and his wife B. Lakshmi, an entrepreneur.
 She is the third daughter of four siblings, having two older brothers, B. Raghuveer, B. Mahaveer, and a younger sister, B. Meena, a beautician.
 She completed her schooling at Central School and continued her education till marriage.
 She graduated with a Bachelor of Arts Degree in Geography from the Osmania University, Hyderabad and also obtained a Postgraduate degree in Economics from this university.